ngee044/RealTimeMessageChat/RestAPI/README.md

 ## Features

 - **High Performance**: Built with Go and Gin framework for optimal performance
-- **Message Publishing**: Publishes messages to RabbitMQ with priority support
+- **Message Publishing**: Publishes messages to RabbitMQ with priority in payload
 - **Auto-Reconnection**: Automatic reconnection to RabbitMQ on connection loss
 - **Structured Logging**: JSON-formatted logging with multiple levels
 - **Health Checks**: Built-in health check endpoints for monitoring